maheshsabnis/einfochipsreact/reactapp/my-react-app/README.md

 4. Create a custom hook that will self-Validate the State properties (VERY Important)
    - e.g. if a state property expects a positive numeric value but the -ve value is assigned to it the the customhook should return the error
 5. Modify the ProductStateComponent using useEffect() for performing AJAX Calls

+6. Complete the Routing App for Single page App dform Products
+   - Add  a new Expression for Delete Product this has to show the Delete component view that user will verify the product before deleting
+   - Create / Edit / Delete component must have link for 'Back to List' to go back to ProductList Page
+   -  Create / Edit / Delete component must have  'Cancel' button to go back to the PorductList page